Girl from the North Country: Background

-The song was written following his first trip to England in December 1962, upon what he thought to be the completion of his second album.
-It is debated as to whom this song is a tribute; some claim former girlfriend Echo Helstrom, and some Bonnie Beecher, both of whom Dylan knew before leaving for New York.
-However, it is suspected that this song could have been inspired by his then girlfriend, Suze Rotolo.
-Dylan left England for Italy to search for Suze, whose continuation of studies there had caused a serious rift in their relationship.
-Unbeknownst to Dylan, Rotolo had already returned to the United States, leaving about the same time that Dylan arrived in Italy.
+Dylan left England for Italy to search for Rotolo, whose continuation of studies there had caused a serious rift in their relationship.
+Unbeknownst to Dylan, she had already returned to the United States, leaving about the same time that he arrived in Italy.
 It was there that he finished the song, ostensibly inspired by the apparent end of his relationship with Rotolo.
-Upon his return to New York in mid-January, he persuaded Rotolo to get back together, and to move back into his apartment on 4th Street.
-Suze Rotolo is the woman featured on the album cover, walking arm in arm with Dylan down Jones Street, not far from their apartment.
+Upon his return to New York in mid-January, he persuaded her to get back together, and to move back into his apartment on 4th Street.
+Rotolo is the woman featured on the album cover, walking arm in arm with Dylan down Jones Street, not far from their apartment.
+In her introduction to the Scaduto book of interviews, Stephanie Trudeau states that Rotolo was the likely inspiration for the related Dylan song "Boots of Spanish Leather".

+In his book about Dylan, Howard Sounes offers the opinion that Dylan may have been utilizing the largely autobiographical song as a way to gain favor with different girlfriends whom he dated over the years.
+Sounes states: "... one wondered which girlfriend Bob was singing about...
+Bob later gave Echo (Helstrom) the impression (that it) was her song.
+But, no doubt thinking that women were flattered by having songs written about them, Bob led another north country girlfriend, Bonnie Beecher, to think the same...
+Later in 1963, when he performed the song on a radio show...
+Bob indicated that the song was about an idealized woman, saying, 'This is dedicated to all the north country girls.'"